om-1980/LED-Status-Control-with-LDR-Sensor/README.md

 An LDR sensor (Light Dependent Resistor) is a device that is used to detect light.
 It detects the light intensity.
-We use it to control the lights, when there is dark it detects light intensity and blows the lights.
-As it mainly used in mobiles for auto-brightness and smart street lights.google
+We use it to control the lights, when it is dark it detects light intensity and blows the lights.
+It is mainly used in mobiles for auto-brightness and smart street lights.

 # Requirement
     * Arduino UNO / NODEMCU